Pence: Trump is ‘wrong’ to say election could be overturned

 “The truth is, there’s more at stake than our party or political fortunes,” he said.
 “Men and women, if we lose faith in the Constitution, we won’t just lose elections — we’ll lose our country.”

-Trump’s escalating rhetoric comes as he has been under growing scrutiny from the House committee investigating the attack.
-The panel has interviewed hundreds of witnesses, issued dozens of subpoenas and obtained reams of government documents that Trump tried to keep hidden.
+Trump aides did not immediately respond to requests for comment on the speech.
+Trump released a statement shortly after that slammed the Jan.
+6 committee, but notably made no mention of Pence.

-It also comes as a bipartisan group of lawmakers has been pushing to update the Electoral Count Act to eliminate any ambiguity about the vice president’s role.
+Trump’s escalating rhetoric comes as he is under growing scrutiny from the committee, which has now interviewed hundreds of witnesses, issued dozens of subpoenas and obtained reams of government documents that Trump tried to keep hidden.

-While a basic declaration of fact, Pence’s decision to describe Trump as “wrong” was especially significant given Pence’s own posture in the White House.
-As Trump’s vice president, Pence was exceptionally deferential to him, never publicly voicing disagreement and defending even his most controversial actions.
+It also comes as a bipartisan group of lawmakers push to update the Electoral Count Act to eliminate any ambiguity about the vice president’s role.

 Pence has so far tried to thread a needle on his actions Jan.
 6, which continue to enrage large portions of Trump’s base, posing a potential complication if he runs for president in 2024.